NightShade256/Argentum/README.md

 - Passing blargg's CPU tests, instruction timing tests and memory timing tests.
 - Passing all of mooneye-gb timer (not timing!) tests.
 - PPU (scanline-based) which passes the dmg-acid2 PPU test.
+- Good CGB Support (there are some glitches in Shantae but it mostly works).
 - MBC1 (no multicarts), MBC3 (no RTC) and MBC5 (no rumble) cartridges are supported.
 - Support for sound with all sound channels working as intended.
-- Boot ROM support (right now only Bootix by Optix is supported).
+- Boot ROM support (right now only Bootix by Optix is supported and also only for DMG).

 ## Resources